HVML/HVML-Docs/en/learn-hvml-programming-in-30-minutes-en.md

 </html>

->> The executing result:
+>> The executed result:
 14
 ```

-Comparing this output with the output of Version 0, you will find that the later shows an executing result `14` instead of `null`.
+Comparing this output with the output of Version 0, you will find that the later shows an executed result `14` instead of `null`.

 The statement like `$STREAM.stdout.writelines('Hello, world!')` is an EJSON expression in HVML.
 We can use an EJSON expression to access a property of an object, or call a method of an object.
-Every expression will have an evaluation result, and the result can be used to define the attribute values or contents of an element.
+Every expression will have an evaluated result, and the result can be used to define the attribute values or contents of an element.
+Note that, even if you set the type of the target document is `void`,
+     the attribute values or the contents of a foreign element will still be evaluated during execution.

 Let's take a closer look at the components in the expression.